iant85/StatTrack/README.md

 This is a sample GIT project.
-StatTrack - Football Ststistics Player Tracker
+StatTrack - Football Statistics Player Tracker